elastic/terraform-provider-ec/docs/resources/ec_extension.md

 # Resource: ec_extension
 Provides an Elastic Cloud extension resource, which allows extension to be created, updated, and deleted.

+Extensions allow users of Elastic Cloud to use custom plugins, scripts, or dictionaries to enhance the core functionality of Elasticsearch.
+Before you install an extension, be sure to check out the supported and official [Elasticsearch plugins](https://www.elastic.co/guide/en/elasticsearch/plugins/current/index.html) already available.

 ## Example Usage
 ### with extension file